Last updated: 21 August 2024

 2023

-In 2023 two mass arrests took place following police raids at private events.
 In October, 76 people, including 59 men and 17 women, were arrested by security forces in the Northern city of Kano on charges of organising a gay wedding.
 Buhari Saad, a spokesperson of the Nigeria Security and Civil Defence Corps (NSCDC) in Gombe State, a paramilitary organisation under the government, declared: “We apprehended 76 suspected homosexuals at a birthday party organised by one of them who was due to marry his fiancé at the event”.
 Amnesty International reported that those arrested had, according to authorities, confessed to planning to hold a “gay wedding”.
-Local lawyers have reportedly raised concerns that 23 individuals remain in detention, and there is a risk of some individuals being subjected to conversion therapy in a “rehabilitation” centre.
+Local lawyers reportedly raised concerns that 23 individuals remained in detention a month later, and there was a risk of some individuals being subjected to conversion therapy in a “rehabilitation” centre.
+It is not clear whether these individuals were subjected to conversion therapy or whether they are still in detention.

 2022

 In June, a sharia court ruling sentenced three men to death by stoning for same-sex sexual acts in the northern state of Bauchi.
-In response to the sentence LGBTQ+ rights groups voiced fears that this could prompt similar cases in the country’s states that apply Islamic law.
-William Rashidi, director of Equality Triangle, is reported to say: ‘This sentencing opens the door for more draconian judgments against LGBTQ persons.
+In response to the sentence LGBT rights groups voiced fears that this could prompt similar cases in the country’s states that apply Islamic law.
+William Rashidi, director of Equality Triangle, was reported to say: ‘This sentencing opens the door for more draconian judgments against LGBTQ persons.
 It’s a call for violence.’

 In March, 42 persons were arbitrarily arrested and detained by the police in Kaduna based on their perceived sexual orientation, according to The Initiative for Equal Rights, a local NGO.